TVersluijs/RGEE_Snowmelt/README.md

 <br />

 ### *08-RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt.R
-Use Sentinel-2 data to create pixel-level maps (10m resolution) of the date of snowmelt for an area up to c.a.
+Use Sentinel-2 data to create pixel-level maps (20m resolution) of the date of snowmelt for an area up to c.a.
 50km2.
 Snowmelt is calculated per pixel by fitting a GAM through the average NDSI data and extracting the moment this GAM crosses a user specified
 NDSI threshold.
 This script requires a single shapefile of the study area as input.
-The user can specify whether clouds and permanent waterbodies need to be masked.
+The user can specify whether clouds and permanent water bodies need to be masked.
 No composite image can be generated because this will result in computation errors.

 <p float="left">
   <img align="top" src="./_pictures/05A-Sentinel2_Zackenberg_Shapefile.png" width="49%" title="Shapefile area for Zackenberg (c.a.
 50km2)" />